ironhack-project-present/ironhack-project-present/README.md

 ## Description

-This is an application where can record your presents in a list and decide later when and who to gift if to as well as create list of friends and attribute the present to them.
+This is an application where can record your presents in a list and decide later when and who to gift it to as well as create list of friends and attribute the present to them.

 ### Links